THE OFFICIAL WEBSITE

 SCOTT THORNLEY grew up in Hamilton, Ontario, which inspired his fictional Dundurn.
 As president and creative director of Scott Thornley + Company, a strategic creative firm, Thornley worked with cultural and health science clients in Canada, the United States and Great Britain.

-Over time, his love of graphic and typographic design grew to include writing the stories that would bring his client’s products and services to life.
+Over time, his love of graphic and typographic design grew to include writing stories that would bring his client’s products and services to life.
 Scott lives with his wife Shirley Blumberg in Toronto and in the southwest of France.
+His contributions to Canada’s cultural and visual landscape led to his induction to the Order of Canada in 2018.

 Middlemen is the latest in the MacNeice series, and follows Erasing Memory, The Ambitious City, Raw Bone and Vantage Point.